Bruxism Treatment

 What Causes Bruxism

-The exact cause of bruxism varies among individuals, but several factors can contribute to its development, including:
+The exact cause of bruxism varies among individuals, but several factors can contribute to the development of bruxism include:

-- Sleep Related Movement Disorders: Sleep disorders like sleep apnea are commonly linked to nocturnal bruxism
+- Sleep-Related Disorders: Sleep disorders like sleep apnea are commonly linked to nocturnal bruxism

 - Misaligned Teeth (Malocclusion): An uneven bite can contribute to grinding